 Why Arctic Monkeys' AM is their most important album

-Their fifth studio album - which was released on 9 September 2013 - included a collection bangers such as R U Mine?, Arabella, Do I Wanna Know?, Snap Out Of It and Why'd You Only Call Me When You're High? - taking the band to a whole new level.
+Their fifth studio album included a collection bangers such as R U Mine?, Arabella, Do I Wanna Know?, Snap Out Of It and Why'd You Only Call Me When You're High? - taking the band to a whole new level.

-Alex Turner and co's 2006 debut Whatever People Say I Am, That's What I'm Not may have won them the Mercury Prize and their latest work Tranquility Base Hotel + Casino may have been their boldest yet, but here's why their AM album is still the most important record they've released to date.
+Alex Turner and co's 2006 debut Whatever People Say I Am, That's What I'm Not may have won them the Mercury Prize, but one could argue it's their AM album, which actually cemented their longevity as one of Britain's biggest exports of the last 20 years.

 Find out why here...